robusta-dev/robusta/docs/catalog/sinks/ms-teams.rst

 MS teams
 ##########

-Robusta can send playbook result to MS teams channel webhook.
+Robusta can send playbook result to a MS teams channel webhook.

-To configure MS teams sink we need a webhook URL for the target teams channel.
+To configure a MS teams sink we need a webhook URL for the target teams channel.
 You can configure it in MS teams channel connectors.

 Configuring the MS teams sink
 ------------------------------------------------